 "We were given a unique assignment to change the world's perception of young black men and women.
 We are writing a new narrative and creating a new reality for the next generation of young leaders!
 It is an honor and privilege to do so."

 CEO & Co-Founder

-John Martin is the CEO and Co-Founder of the Young Black Leadership Alliance (YBLA), a non-profit organization focusing on leadership development, college preparation and career readiness for young black men.
-YBLA’s vision is to build leaders to positively impact their communities and beyond.
+John Martin is the CEO and Co-founder the Young Black Leadership Alliance (YBLA), a non-profit organization focusing on leadership development, college and career readiness, and service learning for young black men and women.

-John knows the importance of positive reinforcement.
-Challenged by his guidance counselor’s comment in his senior year of high school that he was not “college material” and many years later inspired by a vision from God during a Get Motivated conference, he was led in 2006 to start the organization that is now known as YBLA.
+Forever impacted by his high school guidance counselor’s comment of “you’re not college material”, John was inspired many years later by a vision from God during a 2006 Get Motivated Conference to start the organization that is now known as YBLA.

 A native of Statesville, N.C., Tammy attended East Carolina University and earned a BS in Occupational Therapy.
-After ten years of working with geriatric patients, she returned to school, earning a master's degree in Healthcare Administration from Capella University.
+After ten years of working with geriatric patients, she returned to college, earning a master's degree in Healthcare Administration from Capella University.
 She has held several rehabilitation leadership positions including one position as a nursing home administrator.
-Driven by her love of caring for older patients, Tammy left administration to return providing one-on-one therapy and health counseling for homebound seniors.
-She left the home health setting with Carolina Healthcare System in December 2017.
-After working 25 years in the healthcare setting, Tammy retired to follow a new passion of impacting the next generation of young men and women.
+Driven by her love of caring for older patients, Tammy left her administrative position to return to providing one-on-one therapy and health counseling for homebound seniors.
+She left the home health setting with Carolina Healthcare System in December 2017 to work full time with a much younger clientele.

 In her spare time, Tammy loves planning family vacations, traveling, and CrossFit.
-She has been married to John for 24 years and they are finally adjusted to having their daughter, Jalyn away at UNC Greensboro, where she is still involved in YBLA.
+She has been married to John for 26 years and they have one daughter, Jalyn who is a senior at UNC Greensboro, where she a member of Alpha Kappa Alpha, Inc., and is still involved in YBLA.